 Indeed taking a stroll to reach your destination is already worth it but as you step in the shop then you realize this is a must-visit place for foodies in Rome.
 Long story short: Monteforte produces more than twenty varieties of different breads and countless savoury and sweet specialties from pizza alla pala to delicious cornetti, cakes and pies, just to mention a few.

 The bakery is open all day long and is a great choise also for breakfast and aperitivo time!

-- Address: Via del Pellegrino 129 (Piazza Farnese area)
+- Address: Via del Pellegrino 129 (Campo de Fiori)

 Settled in the elegant Via Merulana, midway between St. Mary Major and St. John Lateran Basilicas, Panella is one of the best bakeries in Rome since 1929.

-The shop features a nice outdoors where you can comfortably taste local specialties from morning till night.
+The shop features a nice outdoors where you can seat and taste local specialties from morning till night.
 Freshly baked breads of all kinds, sweet treats, delicious pizzette, sandwiches, and much more.

-Panella is also a great spot to pick gifts.
+Panella is also a good spot to pick yummy gifts for big foodies.
 In fact a part of the shop is dedicated to wines, olive oils, pastas, jams and other Italian delicacies.

 - Address: Via Merulana 54 (Esquilino district)